Sean Stone hopes Islam conversion aids understanding

 He travelled to Iran to produce a film about Rumi, the 13th century mystic Persian poet, and has plans to work with Iranian film producers.

-"It's a mistake to believe that Islam is antagonistic towards Judaism and Christianity,' he told the ISNA news agency.
+"It's a mistake to believe that Islam is antagonistic towards Judiasm and Christianity,' he told the ISNA news agency.
 "What we need is to understand each other's beliefs and to establish dialogue."

 Asked how his conversion would be reported in America, Stone said he was not famous and it would have little effect on his life back home.